 Dining Service reserves the right to modify the menu when necessary and upon consultation with Student Health and Counseling Services.

 Dining Services will provide reasonable accommodations for individuals with assistance needs.
 When special needs of our students, faculty, staff, and visitors are known in advance, we are better able to meet these needs.
 Please review the documents below describing the assistance we are able to provide.

-Grinnell College's policies regarding accessibility and accommodations made for those with disabilities may be found here: Accessibility at Grinnell College
+Grinnell College's policies regarding accessibility and accommodations made for those with disabilities may be found in the Accessibility and Disability Services section.

 Local Food Statement